Discover it® Balance Transfer review: The most rewarding balance transfer card available

 You’ll earn 5 percent cash back on each dollar you spend on purchases that fall within your 5 percent rotating categories and all other purchases will earn 1 percent cash back.
 However, you’ll have to remember to activate your bonus categories each quarter and stay within your bonus categories’ $1,500 quarterly spending limit in order to earn 5 percent.
 Otherwise, you’ll only earn 1 percent back.

-- Q1 (January through March): Grocery stores, Walgreens and CVS
+- Q1 (January through March): Grocery stores, fitness clubs and gym memberships

-- Q2 (April through June): Gas stations, wholesale clubs and select streaming services
+- Q2 (April through June): Gas stations and Target in-store purchases

 - Q3 (July through September): Restaurants and PayPal